 Using Arabic and a global pool of samples makes A Written Testimony is culture bridging and speaks to Electronica’s recurrent peace and community themes.
 From popular samples like Rihanna’s “Higher” on “Flux Capacitor” to deep cuts like the Khruangbin sample, “A Hymn,” on “A.P.I.D.T.A.”

 This album is a dialogue about community, paradigm shifts, and rolling with life’s battering onslaught of conflict with confidence.
-It substitutes rap’s archetypically braggadocio with articulate humility and each pace-changing song on A Written Testimony can adjust to almost anyone’s taste. – Joshua Burrell
+It substitutes rap’s archetypically braggadocio with articulate humility and each pace-changing song on A Written Testimony can adjust to almost anyone’s taste. – Lilac Burrell

 After Hours – The Weeknd

 Two years after his last album, Canadian singer-songwriter The Weeknd returned in March with an album that showed his self-reflective side.
 From the misty, slow dubstep on “Alone Again”, to the paralyzing, melancholic, Stranger Things-esque instrumental on “Scared to Live”, The Weeknd gave us exactly what we needed for 2020.